If you are thinking about applying to FandM, the deadline for Fall 2023 admissions is January 15 and the fee for the application costs $60.

 For transfer students, it is very difficult to get admitted to FandM.

-For transfer students wishing to start in the Fall, the deadline to apply is April 15.
-Transfer applications are processed on a on a rolling basis as they are received.
+For transfer students wishing to start in the fall, the deadline to apply is April 15.
 Applicants should hear back by June 1.

 Transfer students can enroll in FandM during the following terms:

 Can I defer my acceptance to FandM?

 ✅ Yes, admitted students can defer their admission to FandM.

 Does FandM accept transfer credits?

 ✅ FandM accepts eligible transfer credits from accredited institutions.

 Does FandM accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

 ✅ FandM accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to FandM?

 How hard is it to get into FandM?
 FandM is a very selective institution.
-The FandM acceptance rate is 37%.
-This means that the institution accepts 36 out of every 100 applicants.
+The FandM acceptance rate is 38%.
+This means that the institution accepts 37 out of every 100 applicants.